JiangXL/BIO-BioInfo-2018/mid-prj/README.md

 - Prel + sh + mulitprocess
 - First use existive software to connect, then rewrite the software.
 - Control the CPU and memory
+- Chengwei Yu: Remove the intros on human genome and keep index.

 # Files
 | Files     | DescriptionS